-Welcome to Decoded, a series that deciphers the intricacies of different corners of the UK performance landscape.
+Welcome to Decoded, a series that deciphers different corners of the UK performance landscape.
 This week, Backstage examines the Edinburgh Festival Fringe.
-It’s being going since 1947 and is now the world’s largest arts festival.
+It’s been going since 1947 and is now the world’s largest arts festival.
 We look at why that is and how you can get involved.

 Don’t Say: “Och Aye the noo where’s the Irn Bru and me Haggis?”

 Do Say: “Provocative.
 Creative.
 I’ve just seen the future of theatre!”

 The Edinburgh Festival Fringe, to give it its full title, is the world’s largest arts festival, where many an aspiring actor, comedian, and artist began their career.
 In 2018, it went on for 25 days and featured more than 55,000 performances of 3,548 different shows in 317 venues.
 This year, the plan is that it will run from 6–30 August but it’s still unclear whether that’ll be up in Scotland’s capital or online only.
 Most performers will be hoping they’ll be catching the train up north to enjoy one of the best, most vibrant, and creative three weeks of their lives.
 It’s big, brash and you’ll probably want to be part of it, so listen up.

 What do Dudley Moore, Tom Stoppard, Emma Thompson, Steve Coogan, Flight of the Conchords, Alan Bennett, Tim Minchin, and Ricky Gervais have in common?
 They all had early breaks or performed early work at the Fringe.
 For most performers, it’s a chance to try out new things, and those three August weeks really can change lives as agents, managers, and TV types stalk the streets looking for the next big thing.